Master of Fine Arts in Creative Writing Admission Requirements

 - Official transcripts from all colleges and universities attended

-- o Writing Sample totaling 20 pages.
+- Writing Sample ranging from 10-20 (maximum) pages.
 It can be one work or several pieces combined.
 Please provide on standard 8 ½ x 11 paper.

 Admissions Materials may be submitted to: